NeoktaLabs/lottery/docs/06-security-model.md

 - ❌ block refunds
 - ❌ move USDC out of the contract

+**Clarification**
+A “valid raffle” means one that:
+- has met its minimum ticket requirement, and
+- is not stuck waiting indefinitely on randomness.

+Emergency cancellation is possible only in the case of stalled randomness
+and exists solely to recover user funds.

 All of these properties are enforced by code.

 ---